San Salvador, El Salvador

 When we asked people about industries and career opportunities in San Salvador, they reponded:

 "Foreigners in San Salvador often work in the tourism industry, teaching English, working in international companies, or providing technical services.
 Other popular jobs for foreigners include working in the hospitality industry, working in the banking sector, or providing consulting services.
-Additionally, many foreigners find work in the agricultural sector, working on farms or in agricultural processing plants," explained one expat living in San Salvador, El Salvador.
+Additionally, many foreigners find work in the agricultural sector, working on farms or in agricultural processing plants," remarked one expat living in San Salvador, El Salvador.

 What is life like in San Salvador?